 Peripheral arterial disease (PAD), on the other hand, is a sickness caused by a blockage of blood in your feet and legs.
 The blockage stops oxygen-rich blood from passing around your body.
 When this happens, you will start to feel numbness in your legs, swelling, ulcer, and changes in the color of your legs.
 If this illness is not treated, it can result in amputation or gangrene.

-Meanwhile, the arrhythmia is when there is a problem in your heart’s electrical system.
+Meanwhile, an arrhythmia is when there is a problem in your heart’s electrical system.
 If you have this disease, you may feel that your heartbeat is slow or irregular.
 Most of the time, when you have this, you will experience fatigue, dizziness, and even fainting.

 There are four types of arrhythmia: